-In 2012 eyebobs collaborated with the Rare Bird herself.
-Really, who better than 92-year-old style “eye-con” Iris Apfel, known for her oversized round glasses, to design a pair of frames?
-A portion of the proceeds from the sale of “Cleary Iris” were donated to the self-proclaimed “’geriatric starlet’s” favorite charity Lighthouse International, and led to a full-fledged collection, “eyebobs by Iris Apfel,” in 2013.
+In 2012, eyebobs collaborated with the Rare Bird of fashion herself, nonagenarian style “eye-con” Iris Apfel.
+Known for her irreverent attitude, outlandish style and oversized round glasses, the partnership was a match made in eyewear heaven.
+A portion of the proceeds from the sale of “Cleary Iris” were donated to Lighthouse International, and led to a full-fledged collection, “eyebobs by Iris Apfel,” in 2013.